giriaryan694-a11y/EXELockBypass/README.md

 * Use this tool **responsibly and legally**
 * Only test on systems you own or have **explicit permission** to assess
-* Do **not** use this tool to bypass organizational security policies without authorization
+* Do **not** attempt to bypass security controls without authorization

-The author is **not responsible** for any misuse or damage caused by this tool.

----

-## 🛡️ Mitigation & Defense

-This project also includes a dedicated defensive research document:

-* 👉 **[Mitigation & Defensive Guidance](mitigation.md)** — explains how to detect, prevent, and harden systems against the compatibility-layer technique demonstrated in this tool.

-The mitigation content is written from a **blue-team and SOC perspective** and is safe for enterprise and educational environments.
+This project exists to help understand system behavior — not to undermine trust.

 ---